cadubentzen/reaction-time-meter/README.md

 ## Getting Started

 To compile, simply run `make`.
-Currently, this need to be compiled on board.
-But it could be cross-compiled easily.
+Currently, this needs to be compiled on board.
+But it could be easily cross-compiled changing CC in src/Makefile.

 To run: `./reaction`.